 Is allergic rhinitis the same as the flu?
 Do antihistamines lose their effect?
-There are a myriad of myths surrounding allergic rhinitis that need to be debunked.
+There is a myriad of myths surrounding allergic rhinitis that need to be debunked.

-Allergies tend to have a long-term effect on the sufferer, which worsens overtime if not prevented, treated or appropriately managed.
-In this article, we’ll reveal the five most common misconceptions about the condition to help you and your child understand it better and effectively manage its effects.
+Allergies tend to have a long-term impact on the sufferer, worsening over time if not prevented, treated or appropriately managed.
+In this article, we’ll reveal the five most common misconceptions about allergic rhinitis to help you and your child understand it better and effectively manage its effects.

 1. Allergic rhinitis is uncommon